kube-compose/kube-compose/README.md

 NOTE1: if a Dockerfile does not have a `USER` instruction, then the user is inherited from the base image.
 This makes it very easy to run images as root.

-NOTE2: this may seem like a useless feature, since deploying with a user that can deploy pods running as any user should achieve the same effect, but `docker-compose`'s `user` property cannot be respected by relying on this function.
+NOTE2: this may seem like a useless feature, since the deployer can have permissions to create pods running as any user.
+But the `user` property of a `docker-compose` service would not be respected in this case.

 ## Dynamic test configuration
 When running tests against a dynamic environment, the test configuration will need to be generated.
 Suppose for example that a `docker-compose` service named `my-service` has been deployed to a Kubernetes namespace named `mynamespace`, and the environment id was set to `myenv`.
 Then the command...